Jarl-Bjoern/Yggdrasil/README.md

 You can take multiple categories in number notation as in the example below, use a `,` to separate them.

+<strong>Notice:</strong> The same applies if you write out the name in full.

 ```bash
 💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀
 💀                                                       💀